-Venezuela protests: Demonstrators demand vote to recall President
+Venezuela protests: Demonstrators flood streets, demand recall vote

 Are you in Venezuela?
 Have you witnessed or participated in the protests?
 If it's safe for you to do so, WhatsApp us on +44 7435 939 154 to share your photos, experiences and video.
 Please tag #CNNiReport in your message.

-(CNN)Police stood guard as protesters poured into the streets of Venezuela's capital Thursday.

-Opposition leaders have vowed to make their voices heard with a peaceful march dubbed "The Takeover of Caracas."

-Their focus: demanding a recall referendum aimed at removing President Nicolas Maduro from power.
+Caracas, Venezuela (CNN)Protesters packed the streets of Venezuela's capital Thursday, demanding a recall vote to remove President Nicolas Maduro from power.

-Venezuela's government claims the opposition has a more nefarious aim: violence in the streets.
-State television called for supporters of the government to march in an "anti-coup" protest.

-"Anyone who tries to undermine peace in the country will be arrested," lawmaker Diosdado Cabello, a prominent politician in Maduro's United Socialist Party of Venezuela, said before the demonstrations.
+Wearing white and waving flags as they marched, demonstrators blamed Maduro's government for food shortages and major economic problems.

+"There is no food.
+There is no paper.
+There is no medicine.
+We are dying," Maria Alvarez told CNN en Español.
+"Please, help Venezuela.
+This has to end.
+Maduro, you have to understand that your time is up."

-Supporters of the opposition warned that the government could be gearing up for a crackdown.
+But supporters of the opposition have warned that the government could be gearing up for a crackdown.

-As protests began Thursday, tensions were already clear as officers in riot gear stood face to face with lines of demonstrators in some parts of Caracas.
+Venezuelan officials say the opposition has a nefarious aim: violence in the streets.

+State television broadcast video of supporters of the government rallying in a large "anti-coup" protest.

+Maduro told crowds clad in red that authorities had detained right-wing opposition leaders who were planning to plant bombs in the capital.
+He pressed his supporters to be ready in case of a coup.

+"If a day comes and you see that something happens to President Nicolas Maduro ... go into the streets and get justice," he said.

-In recent days, Venezuela's government has detained at least six opposition leaders, accusing them of conspiring against the government.
+In recent days, the government has detained at least six opposition leaders, accusing them of conspiring against the government.

 "Those detained have a history of destabilizing acts in our country, and it cannot be ruled out that there will be more detentions of violence-generating elements of the Venezuelan ultra-right," Interior and Justice Minister Nestor Reverol said this week.

-Speaking to demonstrators Thursday, opposition leader Henrique Capriles accused government officials of trying to block people from reaching the protests.
+Speaking to demonstrators, opposition leader Henrique Capriles accused government officials of trying to block people from reaching the protests.

 Government threats won't make the opposition back down, said Capriles, who narrowly lost to Maduro in a 2013 election after longtime leader Hugo Chavez's death.